No. 1532-04 | 1 September 2020

 2.1 Processing of personal data

-In order to provide the customer with securities service, including purchases in international funds or international stock exchanges, the customer’s personal data is shared with foreign partners involved in the service, custody and/or settlement of transactions, as described in the relevant terms and conditions in more detail.
+In order to provide the customer with securities service, customers’ personal data may be shared with domestic or foreign partners involved in the service, custody and/or settlement of transactions, as described in the relevant terms and conditions in more detail.

 The Bank also processes personal data on the customer in order to develop and/or introduce its products, services or business solutions.
 For the aforementioned purposes, a needs and target group analysis is prepared, as the case may be on the basis of customer profiles, in order to offer tailored products and services.
 Personal data must also be processed to ensure the quality of services performed, maintain oversight of customers’ standing and for treasury and/or risk management purposes.
 The Bank contacts a customer for those purposes through such media as email, telephone or messages to mobiles or via online banking or comparable communication channels.

-2.3 Actions to combat money laundering and terrorist financing
+2.3 Measures to combat money laundering and terrorist financing

-The Bank operates in accordance with legislation on actions to combat money laundering and terrorist financing, as amended, and is obligated to carry out due diligence on customers, including upon the establishment of a business relationship and/or for individual transactions.
+The Bank operates in accordance with Act on measures against money laundering and terrorist financing, as subsequently amended.
+The Bank is required to carry out due diligence on customers, upon the establishment of a business relationship, as part of regular control and/or for individual transactions.
 To perform due diligence, the Bank calls for, inter alia, personal information about a customer, including name, Id.
 No., legal domicile, job position, telephone number, email address, place of birth and nationality, in addition to financial information.
 Legal entities shall provide information about name, Reg.
 No., legal address, legal form, board of directors, executive board and person authorised to sign, as well as information about the beneficial owners of the legal entity and persons authorised to oblige the entity.
-The Bank also obtains information about whether transactions will be carried out on behalf of a third party and about the nature and purpose of the proposed business relationship.
+The Bank also gathers information about the origin of the funds customers intend to use in transactions with the Bank, whether transactions are undertaken on behalf of a third party and information about the nature and purpose of the indented business relationship and/or transaction.

-2.4 Master agreement as defined by the Act on Payment Services
+2.4 Framework contract as defined by the Act on Payment Services

 2.5 Concluding contracts

-The customer concludes a binding contract with the Bank and/or confirms his/her approval with a signature to paper, electronic signature, electronic approval, e.g. in online banking or the Bank’s website, with a request or approval over the telephone, using a web communication application or via other means of communication, depending on the nature of the obligation at each time and in accordance with the Bank’s demands.
+The customer concludes a binding contract with the Bank and/or confirms his/her approval with a signature to paper, electronic signature, electronic approval, e.g. in online banking, the app or the Bank’s website, with a request or approval over the telephone, using a web communication application or via other means of communication, depending on the nature of the obligation at each time and in accordance with the Bank’s demands.
 The customer also attests to the agreements, terms and conditions and/or the Bank’s rules specific to certain products or services, as they may be at each time, with his/her reception of such products or services.
-Customers who are minors are obliged by the signature of legal guardians.
+Non-financially competent customers may confirm their obligation in accordance with the above for products and services that do not require confirmation by a legal guard pursuant to these Terms; contracts for other products and services require confirmation by a legal guardian.
 If the customer has granted a third party the power of attorney, the agent obliges the customer with his/her signature.

 2.6 Permissions of non-financially competent minors